-The clip-on slider clips onto the rib of the Saflok profile to fix longitudinal flashing (Barge, Sidewall) to the sheeting without the need for fasteners piercing the sheet.
+The clip-on slider clips onto the rib of the Saflok® profile to fix longitudinal flashing (barge, sidewall) to the sheeting without the need for fasteners piercing the sheet.
 The clip will allow for more thermal expansion than the F10 bracket.
 Therefore recommended for lengths exceeding 30 metres.

 2-PIECE SLIDER FOR FLASHINGS

 The 2-piece sliders are used to fix transverse flashings (apex, ridge, headwall) to the sheeting without drilling directly into the sheet.
 This bracket will allow for up to 50mm of thermal expansion.